Skip to content

 3. Local Sourcing and Cold Chain Delivery

 Over 99% of Chicken Republic’s supply chain inputs are sourced from Nigerian suppliers.
-However, this strategy is not about charity or helping local farmers; it’s simply smart.
+But the strategy is not about charity or helping local farmers; it’s simply smart business.

 By staying local, Chicken Republic’s supply chain avoids dollar swings, import delays, and foreign supply risks.
 Local farmers benefit, but so does the company’s bottom line.